In this blog post I'm going to go over some Pinterest marketing strategies for bloggers to start getting free organic traffic from Pinterest.

 To claim your domain you need to add a bit of code to your blog first.
 The easiest way to do this is to install the Yoast SEO plugin.
 It's one of the WordPress plugins I recommend beginner bloggers install.

-Then, on your blog, go to SEO > Social > Pinterest and paste the meta tag there.
+Then in your WordPress admin, go to SEO > Social > Pinterest and paste the copied code there.

 Then go to apply for rich pins here.
 Choose any blog post and submit.

 If you followed these steps, you should see a message that says "Congratulations!
 Your rich pins are approved and on Pinterest."

 Okay great, now let's move onto populating our profile.
 You're going to want to create 10-15 boards about topics in your niche.

 Don't create any broad topic boards, niche down as much as possible.
 If you have any content on a topic, create a board for it.